 Selected topics in the geological sciences.
 Designed for the student not majoring in science.
 (P)

 Examination of unique episodes in the physical and biological history of the earth.
-(B or P)
+(B, P)

 Laboratory course providing a basic understanding of Florida's geology, geologic history, geologic resources and geologically related environmental problems.
 (P)